freewizard20/shoveling/BucketList.md

 2. Positive quotes and breathing/music/meditation
 3. Blog
 4. Some people take advantage, while strange people pay for it.
 We would need an accessor of what fundamentally went wrong, and who's the one to pay for it.
 Why am I getting poorer to solve some other person' made problems?
 Tracking down the data shall guide us the way.
+5. Way of thinking : Assist people to think effectively to get meaningful results.
+6. To Do/Calendar with proper planning and plan revisionment